beginning of content

 Dentures are false teeth that are worn to replace missing teeth.
 If you have missing teeth, wearing dentures can:

-Your dentist or dental prosthetist might speak to you about getting dentures fitted if you have missing teeth.
+Your dentist or dental prosthetist (a denture specialist) might speak to you about getting dentures fitted if you have missing teeth.
 Dentures are specially made to fit your mouth.

 There are 3 main types of dentures:

-- An implant-retained denture replaces one or more of your teeth.
-It is fitted through implants in the jaw — you can remove your dentures.
+3. An implant-retained denture replaces one or more of your teeth.
+It is fitted onto implants in the jaw — you can remove your dentures.

-If you’re having your teeth removed by your dentist, you might choose to have dentures inserted on the same day.
+If you're having your teeth removed by your dentist, you might choose to have dentures inserted on the same day.
 This is called an immediate denture.
-You may need frequent adjustments as your gums heal.
+It can be prepared while you still have your old teeth.
+Your denture may need some adjustments as your gums heal.

 Your dentist might ask you to wait a few months after tooth removal before getting dentures.
 This allows your gums to heal so you won't need as many adjustments once your dentures are in place.

-Making and fitting your dentures can require 2 to 4 appointments.
+Making and fitting dentures often takes several appointments.

 You might need follow-up appointments so that your dentist or dental prosthetist can adjust your dentures.